amorist/awesome/README.md

 - [plugins](https://github.com/flutter/plugins) - Plugins for Flutter maintained by the Flutter team
 - [flutter-go](https://github.com/alibaba/flutter-go) - flutter 开发者帮助 APP，包含 flutter 常用 140+ 组件的demo 演示与中文文档
 - [awesome-flutter](https://github.com/Solido/awesome-flutter) - An awesome list that curates the best Flutter libraries, tools, tutorials, articles and more.
-- [flutter](https://github.com/flutter/flutter) - Flutter makes it easy and fast to build beautiful mobile apps.
+- [flutter](https://github.com/flutter/flutter) - Flutter makes it easy and fast to build beautiful apps for mobile and beyond.

 ## Dockerfile